 This site is intended for US eye care professionals only.

+This is a prespecified analysis with no statistical testing hierarchy.
 Month 0-24 data include SYFOVRE patients who completed the OAKS and DERBY trials and enrolled in GALE.
-The first 6-month analysis of GALE used a projected sham that assumes linear growth rate from Months 24-30 (GALE Month 6) based on the average of the mean rate of change of each 6-month period of OAKS and DERBY sham treatment.
-This is a prespecified analysis with no statistical testing hierarchy.1
+The first 12-month analysis of GALE used a projected sham that assumes linear growth rate from Months 24-36 (GALE Month 0-12) based on the average of the mean rate of change of each 6-month period of OAKS and DERBY sham treatment.1

-GALE 6-month results: reduction in lesion growth rate through Month 301
+GALE 12−month results: reduction in lesion growth rates through Month 361

 OAKS results through Month 24